 This Haruyuki Ginjo single bevel series is forged and sharpened in the city of Sakai in Osaka Prefecture.
-Sakai is renowned for making kitchen knives.
-It is said that 90% of professional chefs in Japan use knives from Sakai.
+Sakai is renowned for making kitchen knives, and it is said that 90% of professional chefs in Japan use knives from Sakai.
 Sakai has developed its own unique “division of labour” method of knife manufacturing.
 Blacksmiths and sharpeners own separate factories in which they do their specialized work.
-This division of labour not only allows each craftsman to become extremely pro cient in their eld, but also allows for more thorough inspections of each step.
+This method not only allows each craftsman to become extremely proficient in their field, but also allows for more thorough inspections of each step.

 Shirogami (white) carbon is pretty darn great.
 It’s super easy to sharpen, takes a brilliantly sharp edge, cuts like silk and is very rugged for its hardness.
 The hard white carbon steel is forge-welded to a piece of softer carbon steel.